bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_MANUAL_KERNEL_INSTALLATION.md

 ## TLDNR
 * Obtain a uImage kernel image from the releases section in the project.
 * Upload the uImage to the unit being upgraded.
 * Perform optional customizations and optimizations.
 * Identify then mount the boot partition (either /dev/sda1 or /dev/sda2).
-* Copy the new kernel over the old kernel.
+* Remove the old kernel and install the new one.
 * Reboot the unit by shutting down and power cycling.

 ## Prerequisites